-Deferred Revenue is related to a long-term contract in one of the subsidiaries (note 4[o]).
-Receipts received in advance of assets purchased are held in deferred revenue and are recognized as revenue over the life of the underlying asset based on the expected total contract profit margin.
+Deferred Revenue is comprised of a long-term contract in one of the subsidiaries (note 4[o]), funding received for the Air Transportation Support Fund (note 16) and Customer Deferred Revenue.
+Under the long-term contract, receipts received in advance of assets purchased are held in deferred revenue and are recognized as revenue over the life of the underlying asset based on the expected total contract profit margin.
+For the Air Transportation Support Fund, receipts received in advance of air carrier route seasons are held in deferred revenue and recognized as they are earned.
+The remainder of Deferred Revenue relates to customer receipts received in advance, such as pre-payment of parking or security deposits.
+These receipts are recognized as they are earned.

-(j) Borrowing Costs:
+(i) Borrowing Costs: